József Künsztler

-József Künsztler (1897 in Budapest - 1977 in Nicosia) was a Hungarian footballer and manager.
+József Künsztler (1897 – 1977) was a Hungarian footballer and manager.

-He served twice as coach of Panathinaikos F.C.
-(1928 - 1934, 1936 - 1939) and is the longest-serving coach in the club's history.
-He won one Greek championship as manager with Panathinaikos F.C. in 1930 and 8 Cypriot championships with APOEL FC.
-Until today, he is the coach with the most championships in Cyprus.
+He served twice as the manager of Panathinaikos (1928 - 1934, 1936 - 1939) and is the longest-serving manager in the club's history.
+He won one Greek championship as manager with Panathinaikos in 1930 and 8 Cypriot championships with APOEL.
+Until today, he is the manager with the most championships in Cyprus.

 He had a brief spell as coach of Greece National Team in 1936.